sillygitter/c3tools/README.md

 * Edits the timings in the generated mlucas.cfg files to be contiguous

 ## bench script
-This script benchmarks with simultaneous tests on each cluster at key FFT lengths.
-The script takes ~20 hours to complete and puts all results in a tarball.
+This script benchmarks with simultaneous worker tests at key FFT lengths and puts results into a tarball.
 The tests include:
-* One hour of simultaneous 1024K FFT
-* Two hours of simultaneous 2560K FFT
-* Three hours of simultaneous 4608K FFT
-* Four hours of simultaneous 7680K FFT
+* Four hours of simultaneous 2560K FFT
-* Ten hours of simultaneous 18432K FFT
+* Eight hours of simultaneous 5120K FFT
 From these results the combined throughput of the SoC at each FFT length can be calculated.

 ## c4 script - Cellphone Compute Cluster Controller